augursem/wordler/README.md

 ### TreeSetLanguageDictionary
 Similar to the `TreeMapDictionary` class, with the addition of having each word ending node linked to a Word object so that definitions and parts of speech can be stored.

+## Filtering
+Filtering is currently only implemented for `Dictionary` classes that extend the `HashMapDictioanry` class, namely:
+ - `HashM<apDictionary`
+ - `TreeMapDictionary`
+ - `TreeMapLanguageDictionary`

+It is my intention to make filtering work across all classes and to include filtering in perforance testing.

 ## Random Word generation
 There are two ways to generate random words:
 1. By calling `getRandomWord()`